dee-kap/deecode/content/current-affairs.md

 # 2025

+## 29 January 2025

+- It has often come to my mind that I should specialize in one dependable ecosystem for developing browser based applications.
+Ruby on Rails is on top of my list.

 ## 6 January 2025

 - First working day (kinda) of 2025.
 I want to start the year on a positive note, so here it is to an awesome 2025.
 Cheers!